 National Agencies are responsible for organising such trainings for all organisations holding a Quality Label in their country.
-For organisations in Neighbouring partner countries, the relevant SALTOs are the ones in charge.
+For organisations in partner countries neighbouring the EU, the relevant SALTOs are the ones in charge.
 NAs/SALTOs may decide not to organise such trainings if other instruments are in place to ensure monitoring and quality implementation.